Hyllus (spider)

 Hyllus is a genus of the spider family Salticidae (jumping spiders).
 Most species occur in Africa and Madagascar, with many in Australasia and north to India.
-H. insularis is found in Greece and Iran, but it is considered misplaced in this genus, and is now Evarcha insularis.

 Description

-They are medium to large spiders, commonly mistaken by those in the genus Evarcha.
-They are usually stout, hairy and dully colored.
-They usually have horns at the top of the median eyes formed by long bristles.
+Hyllus are medium to large spiders, commonly mistaken for those in the genus Evarcha.
+They are usually stout, hairy and dully colored, with horns at the top of the median eyes formed by long bristles.
 They have a rounded carapace, which is larger than the eye field.
-Those in the genus Evarcha are usually smaller and their carapace is thinner.
+Spiders in the genus Evarcha are usually smaller and their carapace is thinner.

 Name

 Hyllus was the son of Heracles and Deianira in Greek mythology.